Sweden Road Trip

 Did you know?

 - The Right of Public Access allows you to freely experience the Swedish countryside almost anywhere.
 The premise is to make the beautiful outdoors available for everyone, but the right comes with a responsibility to preserve and protect the natural environment.
-Read more about what is allowed and what is not here.
+When camping out, find out more about what is allowed and what is not here, or visit the Swedish EPA for additional information.

 - Temperature may differ a lot over the year and between the southern and northern parts of Sweden.
 Contrary to popular beliefs, it’s not always freezing and temperatures above 20° C is not uncommon even in the northernmost parts of Sweden during the summer.